rjsalvadorr/guitar-exercises/text-formatted.md

 ### What should a guitarist know before using this book?

 Not very much.
-If you can read tablature, and have a few minutes every
+If you can read tablature, and...

 ### How does a guitarist use this properly?